raspberrypilearning/fart-detector/worksheet2.md

 Waiting for fart...
 ```

 Get the deodorant can out again, spray some at the sensor and ensure that the alarm is still working.
 After the alarm has gone off, you may find that you will see several `Could not calibrate` messages before you get a successful calibration.
 Just allow some time for the air to return to normal, and perhaps open a window, then you should eventually get another `Waiting for fart...` message.
-Thus we now have a continuous fart monitoring solution that will recalibrate to natural changes in temperature and humidity during the day, and the comings and goings of *farts*.
+Thus we now have a continuous fart monitoring solution that will recalibrate to natural changes in temperature and humidity during the day.

 You can press `Ctrl - C` to abort the program.

-## Make the output even more amusing
+## Customise the output

-Here are some nice little tricks you can use in your code to make it more funny.
+Here are some tricks you can use in your code to make it more funny.
 The first is to show the *fart detected* message in colour.
 There are a number of [ANSI escape codes](http://en.wikipedia.org/wiki/ANSI_escape_code) that we can use in conjunction with the `print` command to change the background and foreground colour of the terminal.

 For example: